 - There are also the portfolio managers and private investors who need to hedge their trading portfolios in the short term with CFDs and other derivatives.

-IG Group (which operates IG Markets and IG Index) when noting the introduction of by the UK FSA of the rules in relation to the shorting of certain financial stocks has commented that in the first quarter of the financial year (being the period 1 June 2008 to 31 August 2008), less than £150,000 of IG’s total revenue of £53m resulted from clients shorting the 29 financial stocks which have been identified by the FSA.
+IG Group when noting the introduction of by the UK FCA of the rules in relation to the shorting of certain financial stocks has commented that in the first quarter of the financial year (being the period 1 June 2008 to 31 August 2008), less than £150,000 of IG’s total revenue of £53m resulted from clients shorting the 29 financial stocks which have been identified by the FCA.
 This low number reflects the long bias that clients have in single stock positions.
 Blimey!
 So during the best market opportunity in years to short banks, it seems the punters (using IG at least) missed out badly.
 Indeed, late last year, I recall IG Index saying about 95% of its client positions were betting prices would go up.